dogoncouch/gentoo-laptop/README.md

 genkernel --install all
 ```

-If you want to be able to edit the configuration, use menuconfig:
+`genkernel` will use the kernel configuration and `genkernel.conf` in `/etc`.
+If you want to be able to edit the kernel configuration, use menuconfig:
 ```
 genkernel --menuconfig --install all
 ```

-`genkernel` will use the kernel configuration and `genkernel.conf` in `/etc`.

 ## Installing Gnome